zerotohero-dev/babil/README.md

 babil.transpile();
 ```

-This module is in its early alpha stage; so feel free to [add your comments and suggestions by creating an issue][ticket]
+This module is in its early alpha stage; so feel free to [add your comments and suggestions by creating an issue][ticket].

 ## About This Repository